-6.2.1 - The institutional Strategic plan is effectively deployed Describe one activity successfully implemented based on the strategic plan with details of deployment strategy, during the year in not more than 100 - 200 words catalog access and circulation.
+6.2.1 - The institutional Strategic plan is effectively deployed Describe one activity successfully implemented based on the strategic plan with details of deployment strategy, during the year in not more than 100 - 200 words a solution.
+Additionally, due to the college's autonomy and the introduction of new courses, there was a need for more space.
+The existing computer lab with 50 computers was outdated and struggled to meet ICT demands.
+Creating a local online test centre and generating revenue were also one of the goals.